THE HIDDEN HAND OF GOD

 later this afternoon

-in this classroom during
+in this same classroom during

-my Study Hall period.
+Study Hall period.
 I liked Mrs.

 Anderson.
 Always cheerful and very complimentary